ademavsar/anki-video-clipper/README.md

    - Edit subtitle text
 5. Click the "Preview" button to preview the clip
 6. Click the "Create Clip" button to create the clip
-7. Click the "Send to Anki" button to send the card to Anki
+7. Click the "Send to Anki" button to open the tabbed interface
+   - Media tab: Displays video and frame information
+   - Content tab: Edit word, translation and other content fields
+   - Settings tab: Select deck, note type, and tags

 For detailed usage instructions, see the [YARDIM.md](YARDIM.md) file.